wp-plugins/login-sidebar-widget/readme.txt

 * This is a simple login form in the widget.
 * just install the plugin and add the login widget in the sidebar.
-* Change some 'optional' settings in the login widget panel and you are good to go.
+* Change some 'optional' settings in `Settings-> Login Widget Settings` and you are good to go.
 * Add css as you prefer because the form structure is really very simple.

 = Other Optional Options =